 |Good|| 17* US AQI||PM2.5|

-PM2.5 concentration in Casablanca air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Casablanca air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 Good 14 US AQI

 |Monday, Oct 3|